 3Travelling to Canada with kids

-Some countries (…looking at you, Australia!) don’t allow Working Holiday permit holders to come with dependent children, but Canada welcomes them.
+Some WHV countries don’t allow temporary permit holders to come with dependent children, but Canada welcomes them.

-Note that education is compulsory from 5 (in Nova Scotia and Prince Edward Island) or 6 (in all other provinces and territories), so your little one may have to go to school.
+Note that education is compulsory from the age of five or six (depending on province/territory), so your little one may have to go to school.

-Since kid(s) must have their own immigration status, you have two options:
+Since children must have their own immigration status, you have two options:

 They could enter Canada with you as visitors, with their own passport and visa (if required).
-They are usually given permission to stay in Canada as long as your Working Holiday permit is valid.
-Minor children (18 or 19 years old and under, depending on the province/territory) who are in Canada can go to school without needing a study permit.
+They are usually given permission to stay in Canada for as long as your IEC permit is valid.
+Minor children (under 18-19 years old, depending on province/territory) who are in Canada can go to school without needing a study permit.

 You could apply for a study permit for them before going to Canada.
-Since you will have a valid work permit (e.g. a Working Holiday permit), you won’t need to provide a letter of acceptance from a school.
-However, you will have to pay fees for the study permit ($150) and go through the whole process.
+You will have to pay the CA$150 fee for the study permit and go through the whole process.
+To learn more, read Why you may still want them to get a study permit.

-Your kid must have their own passport and it must be valid for the entire duration of your stay in Canada.
-If no visa is required to travel to Canada, you will need to get them an Electronic Travel Authorization (eTA).
-The application process is quick and straightforward and it only costs $7.
-Watch for scams, don’t use a third-party website!
+Your child(ren) must have their own passport and it must be valid for the entire duration of your stay in Canada.
+If no visa is required to travel to Canada, you will need to get them an Electronic Travel Authorisation (eTA).
+The application process is quick and straightforward and it only costs CA$7.
+Watch for scams and don’t use a third-party website!

-A border services officer will ask you a number of questions when you arrive in Canada, for instance regarding to your ability to care for your kid.
-How will you support your family?
+A border services officer will ask you a number of questions when you arrive in Canada, for instance: How will you support your family?
 Where will you live?
-Who will take care of your kid when you’re working?
+Who will take care of any children when you’re at work?
 Make sure you can answer all questions easily.

-Expecting a child after getting the Working Holiday permit
+Expecting a child after getting your IEC permit

-If you find out you’re expecting after getting a Working Holiday permit but before landing in Canada, you can always contact the Canadian embassy to inform them but it is totally optional.
+If you find out you’re expecting after getting an IEC work/study permit but before you travel to Canada, you can contact the Canadian embassy to inform them, but it is totally optional.
 Just make sure to meet all the requirements mentioned above when you travel to Canada—yes, even newborns need a passport.

-If you will be giving birth in Canada, read Chapter 7 for useful tips (and congrats!).
+If you will be giving birth in Canada, read Chapter 7.

 Previous chapter Next chapter